Carpenter-Software/Blubot/README.md

 - The goal of this project is to interface the I2C protocol between the MD25 and BCM2835 Library.

+**Workflow**

+- The platform is the Raspberry Pi (RPI).
+I develop on the RPI 3 B+ and then transfer the software to a RPI Zero.
+The RPI Zero used on the Blubot robot to further test the applicabilty.

 **Development Update:**